americocunhajr/EPIDEMIC/README.md

 - epidemic_forecast.m

+## Availability

+The current stable version of **EPIDEMIC** and the documentation can be found on the website: www.EpidemicCode.org

 ## Support

 Full user guides for **EPIDEMIC** packages are provided in the doc directory along with documentation for example programs.

+## Matlab/Octave compatibility

+**EPIDEMIC** was developed to be 100% compatible with the Matlab and Octave platforms.

 ## Team: